Kwawkrom

-Kwawkrom is a community in the Bibiani-Anhwiaso-Bekwai Western Region of Ghana.
+Kwawkrom is a community in the Bibiani-Anhwiaso-Bekwai in the Western North Region of Ghana.
 It is a rain forest reserve situated near the Boin Tano Nature Reserve.
-It is approximately 20 kilometers South West of Bibiani.
+It is approximately 20 kilometers southwest of Bibiani.

 The community was established in 1957, the year of Ghanaian Independence.

 Facilities

 The community has 53 homes built.

 Geography

 The community is surrounded by rain forest and cocoa trees.
 The Suraw River runs alongside the Eastern side.
 Three boreholes provide drinking water.

 Economy

 Business includes one sundries kiosk, a baker and a cocoa shed.

 Religion

 A Roman Catholic church and a Pentecostal Church are present.

 Governance

 The community has a Chief and a Queen Mother.
 The social structure is a Chieftaincy.

 Demographics

 The population of the community is youthful and has grown in recent history.

 Although the average life expectancy in Ghana] has risen in 2016 to 62.4 years (male and female) ranking it 25th in Africa, this community has several octogenarians including the present Chief.